-The Item Statistics section of the Aware Local Test Analytics tool is the most informative section for discussions about how well a test performed.
-This section contains a number of metrics for each individual item that can help identify potential errors in the test design itself.
+The Item Statistics section of the Aware Local Test Analytics tool is the most informative section for discussing test performance.
+This section contains metrics for each individual item that can help identify potential errors in the test design itself.

 Additionally, this section provides clues about potential issues with each item based on the metrics.
-Information provided can lead to discussions about how the test items’ results might be interpreted or about potential reasons to alter or remove the items from future administrations of the same test.
+The information provided can help the test author discuss interpretations of test items’ results or find reasons to alter or remove the items from future administrations of the same test.
 Each column is sortable except for the response columns.

 P-Value

-This is the statistics term for Item Difficulty.
-Item Difficulty on a local assessment is the proportion of students that got it correct.
+P-value is the statistics term for Item Difficulty.
+On a local assessment, Item Difficulty is the proportion of students who got the answer correct.
 This definition is slightly modified for constructed response items graded on a rubric scale.
-Possible scores for p-value range from 0-1.
+Possible scores for p-value range from 0 to 1.

 Item Total Correlation

-This number represents the relationship between the item’s performance and the total performance on the assessment.
-It is often referred to as “Item Discrimination” and uses a point-biserial function to be calculated.
+The Item Total Correlation number represents the relationship between the item’s performance and the total performance on the assessment.
+It is often called “Item Discrimination” and uses a point-biserial function to be calculated.
 The concept is that an item’s performance should discriminate among students based on how well they each score on the whole test.
 A student with a high score should do well on the item, while a student who scores lower should be more likely to miss the item.
 Possible scores range from -1 to 1, but negative values are rare and suggest that an item may have a faulty key (high-scoring students missed it while low-scoring students did not).

 Desired point-biserial values for a typical criterion-referenced test consisting of mostly multiple-choice items range from 0.2 to 0.39.
-While the formula allows for values to approach 1, it is highly unlikely that any item on an Aware local assessment will be that high.
-The Local Test Analytics tool will flag an item if it has a value for Corrected Item Total Correlation lower than 0.15 (with special attention given to negative values).
+While the formula allows values to approach 1, it is improbable that any item on an Aware local assessment will be that high.

 Corrected Item Total Correlation

+The Local Test Analytics tool will flag an item with a Corrected Item Total Correlation value lower than 0.15 (with special attention given to negative values).
 The Local Test Analytics tool provides a corrected correlation for item discrimination.
-This is often a preferred indication of this value because it relates the item’s performance to the performance of the test excluding the item itself.
+This correction is often a preferred indication of this value because it relates the item’s performance to the test’s performance, excluding the item itself.

 Reliability If Deleted